Balchaf/T-GIS-504-Lab-5/XCode_Map_UserLocation_README.md

-# Using XCODE: Building a simple mobile app having map, User location and map searvice
+# Using XCODE: Building a simple mobile app having map, User location and finding direction between two points

 The following code is written to build a simple mobile app having map, user location and finding route between two points using Xcode